MJeremy2017/design-patterns/factory-pattern/README.md

 A factory method handles object creation and encapsulates it in a subclass.
 This decouples the client code in the superclass from the object creation code in the subclass.

+The intent of Factory Method is to allow a class to defer instantiation to its subclasses.

 ![img.png](../images/factory-pattern.png)